proplot-dev/proplot/docs/why.rst

   `~proplot.colors.PerceptuallyUniformColormap`\ s.
 Arbitrary colormaps can be displayed using `~proplot.demos.show_cmaps`.

-Importing ProPlot also makes all colormap and property cycle names case-insensitive, and colormaps can be reversed or cyclically shifted by 180 degrees simply by appending ``'_r'`` or ``'_s'`` to the colormap name.
-This is powered by the `~proplot.colors.ColormapDatabase` dictionary, which replaces matplotlib's native colormap database.
+Importing ProPlot also makes all colormap and property cycle names case-insensitive.
+Colormaps are automatically reversed or cyclically shifted 180 degrees if you append ``'_r'`` or ``'_s'`` to the colormap name.
+These features are powered by `~proplot.colors.ColormapDatabase`, which replaces matplotlib's native database.

 .. _why_norm: